otam-mato/KYC_app/README.md

 * A step‑by‑step processing table with example payloads
 * Patch SQL to bring the schema in line with the flow

-> GitHub renders Mermaid automatically – just open this README and the graphs will paint themselves.

 ---

 ## 📑 Quick Links